 Frequently, I am asked to explain the difference between Modern dance and Contemporary dance.
-One of my dance professors in college, Dr. Sandra Cerny Minton, wrote several books in regards to Modern dance.
+One of my dance professors in college, Dr. Sandra Cerny Minton, wrote several books regarding modern dance.
 In her book, Modern Dance, Body & Mind, she states “The philosophy behind modern dance allows considerable freedom to the dancer.”

-Since dance is a performing art, in order to really comprehend each genre one needs to experience first-hand what each genre “looks like”.
-If none of this makes any sense, just use the rule I tell my husband: “If there are lots of steps you recognize, it’s contemporary”.
+So, the real question is “What is modern dance?”
+If we understand modern, just like understanding ballet, we can begin to see the unique qualities associated with modern that define the genre.
+Dance is a performing art, therefore; to really understand we need to experience first-hand what each genre “looks like”.
+But, if none of this makes any sense, just use the rule I tell my husband: “If there are lots of steps you recognize, it’s contemporary”.

 https://youtu.be/-h2IAkS_xJY